cortlandwatson/Experimental-Design/README.md

 # Experimental-Design
-Math 326 with Brother Cromer
+Math 326 with Brother Cromar
+Making sure that git works